From Strength to Strength

 From the 2016 editon of the event to the present, some significant changes to the format, focus and overall atmosphere of the event have brought the level of Brno’s Christmas market up to the point where it’s very much worth making a trip to the city specifically for the market.

-The 2017 and 2018 editions of the Christmas market maintained and built upon the changes that were introduced in 2016 and brought in a few new touches in the form of a skating rink and a Ferris wheel.
+The 2017 and 2018 editions of the Christmas market maintained and built upon the changes that were introduced in 2016 and brought in a few new touches in the form of a skating rink and an Advent wheel.
+While the skating rink only lasted for a few editions of the market, the Advent wheel remains popular.

 Let’s take a look: